pedroagrs/Slime-World-Manager/README.md

 * [Glare](https://glaremasters.me) for providing me with a Maven repository.
 * [Minikloon](https://twitter.com/Minikloon) and all the [Hypixel](https://twitter.com/HypixelNetwork) team for
   developing the SRF.
+* [Pedro Aguiar](https://github.com/pedroagrs) for support in Kotlin DSL and fork maintenance.

 ## YourKit